severian5it/BoardgameNerd/README.md

 Footer is always present at the very end, and has been on purpose designed as minimal, containing the following information:

 - Copyright information.
-- Links to Facebook, Instagram and Twitter Pages, not existing at the moment.
+- Links to Facebook, Instagram and Twitter Pages for `Boardgame Nerd`, not existing at the minute.

 #### Toast

-All messages will be delivered from back-end to front-end via `Flask flash`, in which the level of warning will be specified, and this will give a specific colour to the toast:
+All messages will be delivered from back-end to front-end via a `Flask flash`, in which the level of warning will be specified, and in case of danger will give a specific colour to the toast:

-- Success: green.
 - Danger: red.
 - Warning: yellow.